gurbyz/power-wheel-card/power-wheel-card/README.md

 You don't need a sensor for your (nett) grid energy but you can use it if you have it available and want to use its icon.
 The value for grid energy always will be calculated.

 You don't need a sensor for your home energy, but you can use it if you have it available and want to use its icon.
 The value for home energy always will be calculated.

+## Requirements for the *money view*
+The *money view* itself is not required.
+As a result you don't have to specify any *money view* related card parameters.
+The toggle function to switch to the *money view* will be disabled.

+But if you want the *money view*:
+1. Comply to all the requirements of the *energy view* first.
+2. Supply the card parameter `energy_price`.

 ## Instructions
 1. Check the requirements above.
 If you don't comply to the requirements, the card won't be much of use for you or just won't work.